Jel987654321/Ai-Intergrations/README.md

 # Ai-Intergrations
-Creating Ai-Intergrations for projects and software
+Creating Ai-Intergrations for projects and software and services

 --------------------------------------------------------------